thoughtbot/apprentice.thoughtbot.com/README.md

 thoughtbot.com
 ==============

-This is the source of thoughtbot.com, which is a Rails app.
+This is the source of http://apprentice.io, which is a Rails app.

 Set up
 ------

-    git clone git@github.com:thoughtbot/thoughtbot.com.git
+    git clone git@github.com:thoughtbot/apprenticeio.git
-    cd thoughtbot.com
+    cd apprenticeio
     ./bin/setup

 Develop